mongodb/docs-realm/source/includes/log-out-queries-in-progress.rst

 .. warning::

-   If a user logs out, you can no longer read or write data in any synced {+realm+}s that the user opened.
+   When a user logs out, you can no longer read or write data in any synced {+realm+}s that the user opened.
 As a result, any operation that has not yet completed before the initiating user logs out cannot complete successfully and will likely result in an error.
 Any data in